CanvasMC LogoCanvasMC Docs

 private void respawn(java.util.function.Consumer<ServerPlayer> respawnComplete, org.bukkit.event.player.PlayerRespawnEvent.RespawnReason reason, boolean alive)

 This method contains all logic for respawning a player with region threading.
 Canvas essentially splits this method into the method and the "finalizer".
 The finalizer is a Runnable that adds the player back to the world.
 Vanilla, when showing the end credits, removes the player from the world and waits on the packet ServerboundClientCommandPacket with the action, PERFORM_RESPAWN.
 If the player is in the end credits when this packet is received, the player has told the server they have exited the credits and is awaiting to be added back to the world.
 We split this method into its finalizer so we can replicate this process.
-We store the Runnable in the new field exitEndCreditsCallback in ServerPlayer, and is called when we receive this packet.
+We store the Runnable in the new field canvas$exitEndCreditsCallback in ServerPlayer, and is called when we receive this packet.
 When the player enters the end portal, we check if they have already seen the credits, and if they have we immediately run respawn and ignore storing the finalizer and just run it.
-If they haven't, we store the finalizer after removing the player from the world and then send a ClientboundGameEventPacket with the game event WIN_GAME, to tell the client to display the end credits
+If they haven't, we store the finalizer after removing the player from the world and then send a ClientboundGameEventPacket with the game event WIN_GAME, to tell the client to display the end credits.

 If we send the packet before removing the player from the world, the player ends up being stuck in the void unable to send the packet it needs to exit the credits and respawn.
 So we ensure we send this packet after we have removed the player completely